 It’s never been easier to send money online.
-But with so many options, it can be hard to know which online money transfer platform is best.
+But with so many options, it can be hard to know which online money transfer platform is best and how to send money safely to other people.

 Each app, website, and payment service has its own features and fees, so the best option depends on your preferences and needs.